Describe a person who persuaded you to do something: IELTS Speaking Cue Card

 What qualities do you think are important in a persuasive person?

-Can you describe a time when you persuaded someone else?
+Can you describe a time when someone persuaded you to do something negative?

 Cue 1:When it happened